resatarikan/SQL-tips-and-tricks/README.md

 video_id
 FROM video_content
 WHERE 1=1
-AND series_id NOT IN (SELECT video_id FROM archive) -- Be mindful of NULL values.
+AND video_id NOT IN (SELECT video_id FROM archive) -- Be mindful of NULL values.

 -- Using NOT EXISTS/correlated subquery:
 SELECT